Friday 22nd May 2026, Helen Gardens, Eastbourne, BN20 7XL. What3Words location

 Race registration/start will take part at Helen Gardens, Eastbourne, BN20 7XL

-The race will finish at Helen Garden.
+The race will also finish at Helen Garden.

 There will be a small shuttle service available after the race, which will transport all entrants that wish to use it, to the local train station and nearby hotels.
 This is free of charge and will depart every 30 mins.

 There is a time limit of 18 hours for the race and all runners must be finished by 12am.
-There are cut offs at some of the aid station locations.
+There are cut offs at some of the Aid Station locations.
 We will give you a little bit of wiggle room with these so please don't stress too much.
 If you are way over the cut off time then we will have to ask you to stop.

 Runners will have the option of leaving a drop bag at registration.
 This bag will be transported to the 35 mile (56.7km) point at Housedean Farm where it will be kept safe and ready for your collection.
 Please keep these bags as small as possible.
 Please be aware that if you would like to transfer the drop bag to the finish line after using it then it will not be transported until after the last runner has left Housedean Farm.
 With travel time it should arrive at the finish by 5pm.
 If you finish before this and don’t want to wait, then we can hold the bag for collection the following week or post it to you if you are willing to cover postage costs.
 We suggest you have some spare clothes in this bag incase of bad weather, along with any snacks/drinks you might prefer that we don't provide.